Voice of IP

 Clause 8

-Eli Mazour’s love of talking to people – along with his belief in the importance of America’s patent system – led him to start the Clause 8 podcast.
+Eli Mazour’s love of talking to people – along with his belief in the importance of America’s patent system – led him to start Clause 8.
 Clause 8 features conversations that provide strategic insights about how to best deal with various patent-related issues.
 Some of the previous guests include America’s great innovators, federal judges, USPTO Directors, top IP staffers on Capitol Hill, and Carole Baskin’s attorney from the documentary Tiger King.